manojchevula5/cwd-langgraph-mvp/cwd-a2a-mvp/README.md

 │ • Receives tasks from Coordinator (A2A)                         │
 │ • Maintains local LangGraph state (routing, worker tracking)    │ │ • Distributes tasks to Workers via A2A protocol                 │
-│ • Writes task status to Redis hash: incident:{id}:task:{id}    │
+│ • Writes task status to Redis hash: request:{id}:task:{id}      │
-│ • Publishes status to Redis Pub/Sub: incident:{id}:status      │
+│ • Publishes status to Redis Pub/Sub: request:{id}:status        │
 └──────────┬───────────────────────────────────────────────────────┘
            │ A2A: execute_task()
            ▼